fbpx

 Day 9 - Zambezi River

-Rise early for a morning game drive in Chobe National Park.
-You might see elephants drinking at the water's edge, large herds of cape buffaloes and many impalas within the park.
+Rise early for a morning safari in Chobe National Park.
+You might see elephants drinking at the water's edge, large herds of cape buffalo and many impalas within the park.
 Head back to the lodge for breakfast, then journey to the Ngoma Border Post before continuing to the Namibian side of the Zambezi River.
-Here you will find your Feature Stay accommodation, the fabulous Zambezi Mubala Lodge.
-Newly-built, modern, innovative and stylish, Zambezi Mubala is a secret river hideaway where you can find hippo, vervet monkeys and over 450 species of birds.
+Tonight you’ll stay in your Feature Stay accommodation – the Zambezi Mubala Lodge, a river hideaway where you can find hippos, vervet monkeys and more than 450 species of birds.
 Arrive in time for a hearty lunch at the lodge, then enjoy some downtime to relax by the pool, spot wildlife from the bar or soak up the wild surroundings on the banks of the Zambezi River.
-Speak to your leader about some fabulous optional activities for the afternoon, including a canoe trip, guided walking trail or a birding drive.
+Speak to your leader about the optional seasonal activities for the afternoon, including a canoe trip, guided walking trail or a birding drive.

 Day 10 - Zambezi River

-Today, head out for two boat cruises on the Zambezi River.
-The privileged position of your camp allows you to access a part of the river that most visitors don’t get to see, which means you’ll have the special opportunity to view abundant wildlife without the crowds.
-This region offers a wildlife spotting experience like no other – with a bit of luck you will see large herds of elephants, buffalo and antelope.
-Head back to the lodge to enjoy lunch, refreshments and time to relax.
-In the afternoon, head back out on the boat for sunset and enjoy drinks and refreshments as you watch the changing colours of the spectacular landscape.
+Today, enjoy a restful morning at your Feature Stay.
+This afternoon, you’ll take a cruise down the Zambezi River.
+The privileged position of your camp allows you to access a part of the river that most visitors don’t get to see, which means you can view the abundant wildlife without the crowds – look out for large herds of elephants, buffalo and antelope.
+After, head back to the lodge for dinner and watch the sunset change the colours of the landscape.

 Day 11 - Makgadikgadi Pans

 Heading south, cross the Ngoma border back into Botswana and continue your journey to the vast salt flats and grassy plains of the Makgadikgadi Pans.
-Located in the north-east of Botswana, the Makgadikgadi Pans are situated in the middle of a dry savanna and are all that remain of the former Lake Makgadikgadi.
-This afternoon, get to know your gold-hued, otherworldly surroundings during a 4x4 excursion.
-The immense, sprawling salt flat will unfold in front of you as you look out for aardvark, ostriches and mongooses.
-Surrounded by the Nata sanctuary, a breeding ground for thousands of water birds, the horizon is tinted pink by clouds of flamingos and pelicans.
-Savour the ethereal landscape as you sit out on the pans and enjoy drinks and snacks as the sun sets.
-Return to the lodge for dinner and relive the highlights of an exciting day.
+Located in the north-east of Botswana, the Makgadikgadi Pans sit in the middle of a dry savanna and are all that remain of the former Lake Makgadikgadi.
+This afternoon, you’ll head out on a 4WD excursion.
+The immense, sprawling salt flat will unfold in front of you as you look out for birds and animals, some who are seasonal visitors and some who call the area home all year.
+Sit out on the pans and enjoy drinks and snacks as the sun sets, then return to the lodge for dinner.

-Embrace a very early start this morning and head out with a packed breakfast in hand.
-Today’s experience will surely be one to remember.
-Travel to the edge of the Ntwetwe salt pan, home to a resident family of entertaining Meerkats.
-With the aid of trackers, arrive in time to observe their morning rituals as the sun rises.
-Watch the meerkats bask in the morning sun before heading out for their daily foraging – the fantastic conditions and lighting will help you snap an unforgettable picture of these marvellous creatures.
-Stop at a neighbouring lodge for lunch, then continue to Maun, the gateway to one of the world's most complex ecosystems, the Okavango Delta.
+Travel to the edge of the Ntwetwe Salt Pans, home to a family of meerkats.
+With the aid of trackers, you'll observe their morning rituals – watch the meerkats bask in the morning sun before heading out to forage.
+When you’ve had your fill of watching these magnificent creatures, you’ll stop at a lodge for lunch, then continue to Maun – the gateway to the Okavango Delta, one of the world's most complex ecosystems.

-Today, you'll take a traditional mokoro – a dugout canoe steered by friendly local 'polers' – for an Okavango waterways experience.
-With some luck, you could spot some of the delta's unusual wildlife and exotic birdlife.
-Spend some time today exploring the maze of lagoons, lakes and streams by mokoro before exploring on foot with a local guide.
-View plants, trees and animals from a different perspective and observe close-up details often missed on game drives.
+Today, you'll fly into the Okavango Delta for a safari, giving you a chance to see the delta’s diverse wildlife from a fresh angle and get a sense of the vast scale of the landscape from up above.
+After you land, you’ll head out on a safari in the Moremi Game Reserve, accompanied by expert guides and wildlife spotters.
+This is a prime area for viewing elephants, lions, leopards, wild dogs and buffalo roaming the savannas, lagoons and forests.
+After, have lunch at a safari lodge, then hop into a traditional mokoro (a dugout canoe steered by friendly local 'polers') for an Okavango waterways experience.
+With some luck, you might spot some more of the delta's wildlife or birdlife.
+Spend some time exploring the maze of lagoons, lakes and streams by mokoro before exploring on foot with a local guide.
+View plants, trees and animals from a different perspective and observe close-up details often missed on safaris.
 Your guide will provide expert knowledge and help you gain a deeper understanding of the environment.
-Lunch will be served on one of the many secluded islands created by the Delta waterways.
+After, fly back to Maun.

 Trip Dates